ORESoftware/r2g/README.md

 <b>To make this README as clear and concise as possible:</b>

 * Your NPM package is referred to as `X`.
 X is the name of the package you publish to NPM, which is the "name" field of your package.json.
-* `T` is the r2g test project directory => `"$HOME/.r2g/temp/project"`
-* When X is tested, it will be installed as a dependency of Y. So it will be `T/node_modules/X`.
-* Y is the package name of the package in T
 * The package.json file for X is simply referred to as `X-package.json`.
-* Your index.js file (whatever "main" points to in X-package.json), is referred to as `X-main`
+* Your index.js file (or whatever the "main" property points to in X-package.json), is referred to as `X-main`

-When X is tested with r2g, it will be installed to: `$HOME/.r2g/temp/project/node_modules/X` which is of course the same as: `T/node_modules/X`

 <br>